 - 1 1/2 cups unsweetend coconut milk yogurt

-- Add coffee to yogurt and mix until completely combined.
+Add cooled coffee to yogurt and mix until completely combined.

-- Freeze until completely solid, about 3 - 4 hours.
+Freeze popsicles until completely solid, about 3 to 4 hours.

-- Remove popsicles from molds and serve immediately.
+Remove popsicles from molds and serve immediately.
+Enjoy

 How do you like your coffee?

 P.S.
-I couldn’t find any popsicle molds in my local stores, which were already selling fall merchandise.
-Who wants popsicles during the hottest month of the year … right?
-Ha.
-I found these Ozera Groovy Pop Molds (affiliate link) on Amazon, and I love them!
+I used these Ozera Groovy Pop Molds (affiliate link), and I love them!
 They come in a bunch of other shapes, sizes, and colors, too, if lime green isn’t your thing.